Applanga App Localization Logo

 You can add a Translation Memory to your team and access it in two ways:

-1. At the Team overview page
+1. In the Team overview page

 Back to Top